SeanOhAileasa/SeanOhAileasa/README.md

 * { ["**drp**"](https://nbviewer.jupyter.org/github/SeanOhAileasa/drp-data-representation/blob/main/drp-data-representation.ipynb) : &#x1F6A7; }
 <!--
-28/08/2021
+30/08/2021
-"update repository ./drp-data-representation - (flask.redirect).
-Redirect to other URL."
+"update repository ./drp-app-server - Creating the flask app-server with skeleton functions that do not do anything yet except confirm function calls."
 -->

 ###### Computational Thinking with Algorithms